nybbleasfr/ComfyUI-Nvidia-Docker/README.md

 - Updating ComfyUI-Manager
 - Installing a custom node from git

 ### 5.7.1.
-Windows: WSL2 and podman
+Windows: WSL2

 **Note:** per https://github.com/mmartial/ComfyUI-Nvidia-Docker/issues/26, you must use `-v /usr/lib/wsl:/usr/lib/wsl -e LD_LIBRARY_PATH=/usr/lib/wsl/lib` to passthrough the nvidia drivers related to opengl.

 The container can be used on Windows using "Windows Subsystem for Linux 2" (WSL2).
-For additional details on WSL, please read https://learn.microsoft.com/en-us/windows/wsl/about For additional details on podman, please read https://docs.podman.io/latest/getting_started/
+For additional details on WSL, please read https://learn.microsoft.com/en-us/windows/wsl/about

 WSL2 is a Linux guest Virtual Machine on a Windows host (for a slightly longer understanding of what this means, please see the first section of https://www.gkr.one/blg-20240501-docker101).
 The started container is Linux based (Ubuntu Linux) that will perform a full installation of ComfyUI from sources.
 Some experience with the Linux and Python command line interface is relevant for any modifictions of the virtual environment of container post container start.

+#### 5.7.1.1.
+Docker Desktop

+If you have Docker Desktop installed on your Windows machine, you can use it to run the container with GPU support enabled.

+For additional details on Docker Desktop and WSL2, please read https://docs.docker.com/desktop/features/wsl/

+Please see https://docs.docker.com/desktop/features/gpu/ for details on how to enable GPU support with Docker.

+Once installation is complete, you can start the container with GPU support enabled by using the `docker run` and `docker compose up` commands as described in earlier sections of this document.

+#### 5.7.1.2. podman

+**Warning:** currently `podman compose` (`sudo apt install -y podman-compose`) does not appear to work on WSL2.
+If you have any suggestions, please us know in https://github.com/mmartial/ComfyUI-Nvidia-Docker/issues/73

+For additional details on podman, please read https://docs.podman.io/latest/getting_started/

 In the following, we will describe the method to use the `podman` command line interface.
-For Docker Desktop users, please see https://docs.docker.com/desktop/features/gpu/ for details on how to enable GPU support with Docker.

 First, follow the steps in Section 2 ("Getting Started with CUDA on WSL 2") of https://docs.nvidia.com/cuda/wsl-user-guide/index.html